CrystalPlasticityLab/solid-state-model/README.md

 # Tensor
+Class `object` is a handler of invariant tensor object that is represented by components and basis at any time.

 Base class `container` may contain of arrays with any dimension and rank (even rank = 0 for scalar arrays).
 Based on `container` class `object` provides basic tensor-vector and scalar arrays calculus in N dimensional spatial.